biocom-uib/halodb-api/README.md

 ## Setting up for development

+Starting from scratch, there are two options:

+1. Start with an empty database

+2. From existing data

 ### Option 1.
 Clean start

 The following directories are mounted as volumes and must to belong to the user 1021 and group 1002.
 Create and `chown 1021:1002` them first if they don't exist: